andreihortopan/fpaanp/README.md

 - `index` connects to the ReactDOM, rendering `App`.
 - `App` renders the following:
-    - `Menu` is the top-right menu, which contains the logo and four of the menu options.
+    - `Menu` is the hamburger menu, which contains the logo and five of the menu options, two of which contain submenus.
-    - `GraphMenu` is the bottom-right menu, which contains the last of the five available menu options: "Date si resurse".
-This option includes customization options (data fields (dropdown menus) and a display field (the five icons)) and it directly changes the `Canvas`.
+    - `GraphMenu` is the left menu, which contains the Data & Resources panel.
+This option includes customization options (data fields (multiple dropdown menus - `Select`) and a display field (the five icons)) and it directly changes the `Canvas`.
     - `Canvas` represents the main part of the page, displaying the chosen data in a certain format (default is: all data on a `RomaniaMap`).
 Other display options are: `BarChartView` and `TableView`.

 ## Current bugs